Pyrotherium: Paleobiology

-The Pyrotherium's bilophodont molariform teeth were examined to determine their dental enamel type, using an electronic microscope to examine their prisms.
+Pyrotherium's bilophodont molariform teeth were examined to determine their dental enamel type, using an electronic microscope to examine their prisms.
 Examinations showed that its enamel follows a strange keyhole pattern, also known as Boyde pattern, in which the prisms are densely clustered with no interprismatic matrix between them.
 This type of prism in the enamel is characteristic of pyrotheres and is not known in the other orders of native South American ungulates (xenungulates, astrapotheres, litopterns, and notoungulates).
-In P. romeroi, the enamel also has a distinctive kind, just called "Pyrotherium's enamel" in which the enamel bands are arranged vertically with the prisms in a decoupled way (that is, forming patterns in "X").
+In P. romeroi, the enamel also has a distinctive kind, simply dubbed "Pyrotherium's enamel" in which the enamel bands are arranged vertically with the prisms in a decoupled way (forming patterns in "X").

 This analysis also made it possible to infer the chewing patterns of Pyrotherium.
 This would be dominated by the so-called phase 1, in which the mandible is tilted and directed mesially, while the cutting ridges of the molars were compressing the food bolus.
 Then a phase 2 was developed, in which the jaw moved laterally; this move seems to have been less significant.
-This type of chewing and molars resembles that observed in some other mammals, such as the Macropus kangaroos, the perissodactyl Lophiodon, the marsupial Diprotodon and the proboscidean Deinotherium, but in these animals their enamel (and molar lophs) wear out quickly into adulthood, leaving a flat surface for grinding, whereas in Pyrotherium the lophs are much more resistant and can be clearly seen even in elderly individuals, in whom the worn molars still have sharp ridges.
-A similar condition is only seen in embrithopods such as Arsinoitherium, which also has vertically arranged enamel and in Namatherium, which closely resembles Pyrotherium in this respect by having enamel and highly inclined enamel facets.
+This type of chewing and molars resembles that observed in some other mammals, such as the extant kangaroo genus Macropus, the perissodactyl Lophiodon, the marsupial Diprotodon, and the proboscidean Deinotherium, but in these animals their enamel (and molar lophs) wear out quickly into adulthood, leaving a flat surface for grinding, whereas in Pyrotherium the lophs are much more resistant and can be clearly seen even in elderly individuals, in whom the worn molars still have sharp ridges.
+A similar condition is only seen in embrithopods such as Arsinoitherium, which also has vertically arranged enamel, and in Namatherium, which closely resembles Pyrotherium in this respect by having highly inclined enamel facets.